Himyar

 The kingdom conquered neighbouring Saba' in c.
 25 BCE (for the first time), Qataban in c.
 200 CE, and Haḍramaut c.
 300 CE.
 Its political fortunes relative to Saba' changed frequently until it finally conquered the Sabaean Kingdom around 280.
-Himyar then endured until it finally fell to invaders from the Kingdom of Aksum in 525 CE.
+With successive invasion and Arabization, the kingdom collapsed in the early sixth century, as the Kingdom of Aksum conquered it in 530 CE.
+Thereafter Himyar was ruled by vassal rulers until its annexation as a province by the Sasanian Empire in 575 or 578.

 The Himyarites originally worshiped most of the South-Arabian pantheon, including Wadd, ʿAthtar, 'Amm and Almaqah.
-Since at least the reign of Abikarib Asʿad (c.
-384 to 433 CE), Judaism was adopted as the de facto state religion.
+Since at least the reign of Malkikarib Yuhamin (c.
+375–400 CE), Judaism was adopted as the de facto state religion.
 The religion may have been adopted to some extent as much as two centuries earlier, but inscriptions to polytheistic deities ceased after this date.
 It was embraced initially by the upper classes, and possibly a large proportion of the general population over time.
+Native Christian kings ruled Himyar in 500 CE until 521–522 CE as well, Christianity itself became the main religion after the Aksumite conquest in 530 CE.

 Descendants of the Himyarites, namely the aristocratic families of Dhu'l-Kala and Dhu Asbah, played a prominent role in early Islamic Syria.
 They led the South Arabian contingents of the Muslim army during the conquest of Homs in 638 and contributed to making Homs a center for South Arabian settlement, culture and political power.
 Their chiefs supported Mu'awiya ibn Abi Sufyan against Caliph Ali in the First Muslim Civil War (656–661).
 Their influence waned with their defeat at the Battle of Marj Rahit against the Quda'a confederation and the Umayyad caliph Marwan I in 684 and practically diminished with the death of their leader at the Battle of Khazir in 686.
 Nonetheless, members of the Dhu'l-Kala and Dhu Asbah played important roles at different times through the remainder of Umayyad rule (661–750) as governors, commanders, scholars, and pietists.